Mvmo/sicklang/README.md

 # 3. Where do i wanna go with this project?
 Not so far, just learn how to get the stuff done and move on with new programming languages, where I might use some generators to get faster to the real deal, which is implementing a programming language and not a lexer or parser.

+# 4. Why sick?
+Maybe I'm just an uncreative boy who's sick of choosing names for projects?
+And also isn't this project sick?